mesoform/concierge_scheduler/README.md

 `ZBX_FORCE_TEMPLATES`: Will delete all templates in destination zabbix server before importing configuration.
 Setting to anything other than `'false'` will enable this.
 Can also use the `--force-templates` flag
 `GCP_CREDENTIAL_FILE:` Credential file of GCP service account for cloud storage
-`BUCKET_NAME`: Name of cloud bucket for storage of configs
-`BUCKET_FOLDER`: Folder within bucket for storage
+`STORAGE_LOCATION`: Remote storage location to store configuration files in.
+E.g. Cloud Storage bucket name or Azure Container
+`STORAGE_FOLDER`: Folder within bucket/container to upload files to